-John has a substantial record of thought leadership and pro bono service.
-He is a member of the Steering Committee for the Washington Technology Industry Association's Cascadia Blockchain Council.
-He is an Advisory Board Member of the WTIA’s Advanced Technology Advisory Board.
-He served as a member of the Washington Blockchain Workgroup sponsored by the Washington State Department of Commerce.
-He was appointed to the Washington State Bar Association’s Legal Technology Task Force.
+John has a substantial record of thought leadership and pro bono service in the broader community.
+He is a member of the Washington Technology Industry Association's Advanced Technology Advisory Board and Blockchain Council.
+He served on the Washington blockchain workgroup sponsored by the Washington State Department of Commerce.
 He is a past volunteer and speaker for the City of Seattle's New Citizen Campaign.
-He is also a past member and chair of the Washington State Bar Association's Mandatory Continuing Legal Education Board.
+He is a past board member and chair of the WSBA’s Mandatory Continuing Legal Education Board.
+He also sits on King County’s judicial conferencing and judicial officers survey committees.

 John received a B.A. from Seattle University, a J.D. from University of Washington, and an LL.M. from the University of California, Berkeley.